 During the past few years, our organizational structure has increased in complexity due to compliance with tax regulations and tax accounting requirements and other regulatory and compliance requirements, including compliance with anti-corruption and anti-bribery laws such as the U.S. Foreign Corrupt Practices Act (the "FCPA") and the UK Bribery Act of 2010 (the "UK Bribery Act").
 Further, we have expanded our presence in the Asia-Pacific region, where business practices can differ from those in other regions of the world and can create internal control risks.
 We provide business practices training to our employees worldwide.
 Overall, the combination of increased structural complexity and the ever-increasing regulatory complexity make it more critical for us to attract and retain qualified and technically competent employees.

 Item 1B.
 Unresolved Staff Comments

 None.

 Item 2.
 Properties

-Our principal administrative, sales, marketing, customer support and research and development facility is located at our headquarters in Oceanport, New Jersey.
-We currently occupy approximately 182,000 square feet of office space in the Oceanport facility under the terms of an operating lease expiring in July 2015.
+Our principal administrative, sales, marketing, customer support and research and development facility is located at our owned corporate headquarters in Tinton Falls, New Jersey.